 DO I HAVE TO STAY WITH MY CHILD?

 We encourage you to stay at the club during the Bladez session.
 The coaches and, indeed the club in general, are always looking for willing assistants.
 Helping your child to get his/her equipment and clothing ready prior to the session is a great help.

 $20 is payable at the first session.
 This will cover two ‘try-out’ sessions.
 This amount will be deducted from the membership fee should your child want to become a club member.

-The annual fee for 2017 for 12yrs and under is $310 plus $30-70 for affiliation plus equipment hire.
+The annual fee please refer to membership forms for affiliation plus equipment hire.
 There will be a pro rata rate for joining mid-year with all renewals due 1st March.

 CAN I PAY BY TERM OR IN INSTALMENTS?

 The annual fee is due each March.
 Full payment is preferred.
 Part-payments can be arranged through the Registrar if you would prefer.